Presuppositions

 Does this starting point hold up under honest, careful examination, or does it collapse into contradiction?

 My conviction is that this presupposition does hold up.
-What I write and share is my attempt to explore that openly and invite anyone willing to think carefully and honestly to follow along.
+What I write, study, and practice—including the pattern laid out in Pursue Truth—is my attempt to explore that openly and invite anyone willing to think carefully and honestly to follow along.

 If you reject the idea that the Bible is true, I’m not shocked or threatened.
 There are plenty of voices that start with “The Bible is false” and build from there.